ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 namely `acme-RateLimit-DayLimit` and `acme-RateLimit-HourLimit` to expose the following policy:

-- 5000 daily request-quota;
+- 5000 daily quota-units;
-- 1000 hourly request-quota.
+- 1000 hourly quota-units.

-The client consumed 4900 request-quota in the first 14 hours.
+The client consumed 4900 quota-units in the first 14 hours.

-Despite the next hourly limit of 1000 request-quota, the closest limit to reach is the daily one.
+Despite the next hourly limit of 1000 quota-units, the closest limit to reach is the daily one.

 The server then exposes the `RateLimit-*` headers to